rizzDeveloperz/Check-Your-Device-Information/README.md

 # Check-Your-Device-Information
-A Python tool to gather and manage device info.
-Features include checking device details, battery status, storage, CPU, memory, installed packages, running services, and more.
-You can also take screenshots, record the screen, reboot, change language, reset the device, and check root status.
+A Python-based tool to access detailed information about your device and manage various system settings.
+With a user-friendly menu, you can easily choose different options to gather essential data or perform system tasks.
+Features include retrieving device details, battery status, storage, CPU, memory, and more.
+Additionally, you can control various system functionalities like taking screenshots, recording the screen, rebooting the device, and even performing a factory reset.

+Key Features:

+- Get detailed device information
+- View battery and storage status
+- Monitor CPU and memory usage
+- List installed packages and running services
+- Take screenshots and record screen
+- Reboot device and check root status
+- Change language, reset & root the device, and more
+- Perfect for users and developers looking to manage and inspect their devices with ease!